mauritsunkel/colorify/README.md

 HSL/RGB knowledge goes a long way toward crafting perfectly balanced and visually distinct color palettes.
-Simply drop in your own colors and palettes or pick them from the overview, Colorify automatically generates maximally different colors as need by.
+Simply drop in your own colors and palettes or pick them from the overview, Colorify automatically generates maximally different colors as need be.

 🌈 Colorify also lets you…